 Risk of uterine cancer for women who used Just For Me chemical hair relaxers

 Many children use the popular Just For Me line of hair relaxers every 6 or 8 weeks, either at home or in a hair salon, to have smooth and flat hair.
 These hair straightening products contain various chemicals to dismantle the hair's protein structure and change its natural texture.
 Some of these chemicals, known as EDCs (endocrine-disrupting chemicals), can disturb the normal function of the endocrine system and cause severe health conditions.
-According to the initial results of the Sister Study, published in 2022, the mix of harmful chemicals in hair relaxer products can significantly increase the risk of hormone-sensitive health conditions such as uterine cancer, ovarian cancer, and endometriosis.
+According to the initial results of the Sister Study, published in 2022, the mix of harmful chemicals in hair relaxer products can significantly increase the risk of hormone-sensitive health conditions such as uterine cancer and ovarian cancer.

 Some of the Just for Me hair relaxers marketed to children:

 - No-Lye Conditioning Texture Softener